|

 And she buried her face in her hands and began to wail.
 Chrístõ

-ground still, staring at the Cailleach in astonishment.
-"Come on
+the ground still, staring at the Cailleach in astonishment.
+“Come

-her.
-Because she won't die on me.
-She can give me children and live.
-That's
+love her.
+Because she won’t die on me.
+She can give me children

 "Father, stop him," Chrístõ insisted.